 My name is Nick Brosnahan.

 I have many identities, but the primary one is probably that I’m a parent.
 I have two adult children that we worked very hard to keep alive until they could fend for themselves.
-That job never ends.
+That job apparently never ends.

 Next, I’m a husband to my wife Anne, which is a continually dynamic dance.
 She’s my best friend and we are each other’s biggest supporter.
 That job should also never end.